RippleBench: Capturing Ripple Effects Using Existing Knowledge Repositories: Methods

 \end{definition}

-Conceptually, a knowledge-delta captures the shift in knowledge recall on a topic, and in practice, knowledge-delta can be operationalized as the difference in recall performance between a base model and its altered counterpart.
-Here, a model's performance is evaluated according to a utility function $g:\mathcal{X}^*\times \mathcal{X}^*\to \mathbb{R}$.
-For example, $g(\cdot,\cdot)$ can represent if a model answers a multiple-choice question correctly: $g(\mathbf{x},\mathbf{x}')=1$ if $\mathbf{x}=\mathbf{x}'$, and 0 otherwise.
-This can be adjusted to capture other measures of similarity/utility (e.g., passing unit tests for code, a ``closeness'' in math answers with numerical values).
+In practice, the knowledge-delta is the change in recall performance between the base model and the intervened model on questions that probe the concept.
+Utility itself is computed via a function $g:\mathcal{X}^*\times \mathcal{X}^*\to \mathbb{R}$.
+The simplest instantiation is multiple-choice correctness, $g(\mathbf{x},\mathbf{x}')=1$ if $\mathbf{x}=\mathbf{x}'$ and 0 otherwise.
+Richer instantiations include passing unit tests for code or numerical proximity for math answers.

-\begin{definition}[Semantic-Distance] A \textbf{semantic-distance} $d$ is a non-negative scalar function, which captures conceptual proximity between two concepts.
-A semantic-distance does not need to be a proper measure, and does not need to satisfy the triangle inequality or even symmetry. \end{definition}
+\begin{definition}[Semantic-Distance] A \textbf{semantic-distance} $d$ is a non-negative scalar function that captures conceptual proximity between two concepts.
+It need not be a proper metric, and need not satisfy the triangle inequality or even symmetry. \end{definition}

-In practice, semantic distance can be instantiated in many ways; for example, via embedding-space similarity, path length in a knowledge graph, or as the rank position of responses returned by a RAG system.
+Semantic distance can be instantiated in many ways: embedding-space similarity, path length in a knowledge graph, or the rank of a concept in a RAG retrieval.
+Table~\ref{tab:wmdp_semantic_distance} illustrates rank-based distance for four WMDP topics.
+Close-rank entries are intuitively close in subject (\textit{Bacillus anthracis} for the 2001 anthrax attacks), while far-rank entries become tangential or polysemous (\textit{Agent Orange (album)}, \textit{Citrus Red 2}) by the time we reach rank seven.

+The \textit{ripple-effect} captures the impact of an intervention beyond its target as a function of distance.